Nj-18/alpha_recipe-app-master/README.md

 ◦ We have used MongoDB as the database.
 It is extremely simple to install and implement.
 MongoDB uses JSON or BSON documents to store data.

+Project Scope
+◦ The options are never-ending.
+Basically, the whole World is your cookbook.
+There are hundreds and thousands of recipes online, which gives you an advantage of trying out new recipes and improvising without buying expensive cookbooks.
+◦ A visual medium for cooking always works wonders for people like me, who aren't exactly gifted in the cooking department.
+Online videos show you step-by-step instructions on how something is made that definitely holds your interest better.